Aditi-Naiknaware/Defective-Captcha-Image-Identification/readme.md

-# CAPTCHA OCR with VisionEncoderDecoder Model

-This project is an Optical Character Recognition (OCR) system built using the VisionEncoderDecoder Model (specifically, Microsoft's TrOCR model) to recognize and decode text from CAPTCHA images.
-The model was trained and evaluated on a dataset of CAPTCHA images, aiming to predict text accurately from challenging and varied CAPTCHA examples.
+This project utilizes an Optical Character Recognition (OCR) system based on Microsoft's VisionEncoderDecoder model, TrOCR, to identify and decode text from CAPTCHA images.
+The model was trained and evaluated on a dataset of diverse and challenging CAPTCHA images to achieve accurate text predictions.

 ## Project Overview